 Our Term Loan Facility bears interest at a rate per annum equal to either (i) a reference rate plus a margin ranging from 5.00% to 5.50% based on a total net leverage ratio threshold or (ii) term SOFR plus a margin ranging from 6.00% to 6.50% based on a total net leverage ratio threshold.
 Borrowings under our ABL Facility bear interest at a rate per annum of either (i) the Base Rate (as defined below) plus a margin ranging from 0.50% to 1.50% or (ii) term SOFR plus a margin ranging from 1.50% to 2.50%.
 "Base Rate" means, for any day, the base commercial lending rate of PNC as publicly announced to be in effect from time to time.
 We seek to manage exposure to adverse interest rate changes through our normal operating and financing activities.
-As of December 31, 2024, we had \$40.0 million outstanding on our Term Loan Facility and \$28.9 million outstanding on ur ABL Facility with available borrowings of \$25.5 million.
-The carrying value of the variable interest rate debt approximates its fair value as the borrowings annually of approximately \$3.4 million.
+As of December 31, 2024, we had \$40.0 million outstanding on our Term Loan Facility and \$28.9 million outstanding on our ABL Facility with available borrowings of \$25.5 million.
+The carrying value of the variable interest rate debt approximates its fair value as the borrowings are based on market interest rates.
+A hypothetical increase of interest rates of 5% on our outstanding variable rate borrowings would result in additional interest expense annually of approximately \$3.4 million.